Blog

 Areas of Practice

+What is the 20/20/20 Rule?
 According to 2021 data, the divorce rate among military personnel is 4.08%, which is higher than the national rate of 2.05% and the highest rate when considering various types of jobs.
-[1] [2] Military divorce has unique challenges that set it apart from civilian spouse separations.
-The 20/20/20 rule is...
+[1] [2] 2023 Update: Florida eliminated permanent alimony and established a 50/50 custody presumption...